Idearium/full-stack-developer/README.md

 ### WebOps development

 We take our development environment, and ability to push to production quickly, safely and with high quality results, very seriously.
 We’re constantly pushing and improving our development environments and processes.
-We work with the latest technologies including Docker, Consul and Vagrant to achieve optimum results.
+We work with some exciting technologies including GitHub Docker, Kubernetes, CI/CD (Codefresh) and Vagrant to achieve optimum results.

 ### Documentation

-We follow an Agile delivery process, as such we appreciate concise, yet thorough documentation.
+We follow an Agile delivery process; as such we appreciate concise, yet thorough documentation.
 You’ll be required to update documentation as you program.
 Each pull request should be accompanied with code to complete associated user stories, and any documentation that might be required.

 ### Maintenance